CaruzzoC/ds_skills_proj/README.md

 ## Summary

-* Created a tool that estimates Data Science (and some related jobs) degree level required (BER ~10%) to help students realizing what skills level they need for their goal job.
+* Created a tool that estimates Data Science (and some related jobs) degree level required (ER ~10%) to help students realizing what skills level they need for their goal job.
 * Scraped 1000 job description from glassdoor using python and selenium.
 * Engineered features from the text of each job description to quantify the value companies put on python, aws, spark and educational degrees.
-* Optimized Linear, Lasso, Random Forest Regressors and Extreme Gradient Boosting Regressor using GridsearchCV to reach the best paramters for a non underfitting/overfitting model.
+* Optimized Linear, Lasso, Random Forest Regressors and Extreme Gradient Boosting Regressor using GridsearchCV to reach the best parameters for a non underfitting/overfitting model.
 * Built a client facing API using flask

 ## Code and Resources Used